eclipse-ditto/ditto-examples/grove-ctrl/python/README.md

 $ python3 ./grovepi_ditto.py
 ```

-It will connect to the Websocket provided by ditto and start sending
+It will connect to the Websocket provided by Ditto and start sending
 sensor values to it.

 # Possible adaptions

 Read here how to adapt the code if your setup differs from the demo setup.

-## Using another user/password to authenticate against ditto
+## Using another user/password to authenticate against Ditto
 You can change those properties in `raspberry_thing.py`:
 ```python
 # User and password needed for providing new sensor values